Snail of Approval Award

 Step 2.
 Evaluation with Snail of Approval committee

 Slow Food Atlanta will communicate with all applicants on their application, regardless of score.
 All applicants will be notified within 60 days of the closing of the most recent eligibility deadline.
 If you are awarded the Snail of Approval, you will be included on the national map of awardees and take part in national marketing campaigns.
-Additionally, the Atlanta chapter will spotlight you in our communications.
+Additionally, the Atlanta chapter will spotlight you in our events and communications.

 Frequently Asked Questions